Antynea/grub-btrfs/README.md

 * Run `make install` or look into Makefile for instructions on where to put each file.

-NOTE: Generate your Grub menu after installation for the changes to take effect. (on Arch Linux use `grub-mkconfig -o /boot/grub/grub.cfg`)
+NOTE: Generate your Grub menu after installation for the changes to take effect.

+On Arch Linux use `grub-mkconfig -o /boot/grub/grub.cfg`.

 ##
 ### Customization: